emmeowzing/gitlabci-lint-pre-commit-hook/README.md

 ## Development

 Install dependencies by running `./scripts/dependencies.sh`.
+Or, if you already have `yarn` in your path, `yarn install:deps`.

 ### Releases